Understanding Calories: Balancing Intake and Expenditure

 Energy Balance

 Energy balance is the key to maintaining a healthy weight.
-It’s important to understand that calories in must equal calories out for our bodies to remain at a steady state.
+The most simplistic way of understanding this is that calories in must equal calories out for our bodies to remain at a steady state.

 To put this into perspective, an average adult needs around 2,000-2,500 kcal per day depending on their activity level and age.
-Eating more than we need will lead to weight gain while eating less than we need can cause us to lose weight.
+Eating more than we need is likely to lead to weight gain while eating less than we need can cause us to lose weight.

 Physical activity plays an important role in energy balance as well; it helps us burn off excess calories and maintain muscle mass which increases our metabolism.

-For example, running for 30 minutes burns about 300 kcal whereas walking for the same amount of time only burns around 150 kcal – almost half!
+For example, running for 30 minutes burns about 300 kcal whereas walking for the same amount of time burns around 150 kcal – only half as much!

 Even small changes like taking the stairs instead of the elevator or parking further away from your destination can make a difference over time.